Moritz-Bergemann/DC-Assignment/README.md

   - Test controllers overall
   - Add exception handling (likely just FindPrimesBetween)
   - Add authentication
+  - 3 input types to single input type that contains a list of numbers (and have the API verify the number of inputs is right, either on registry or at service itself)

 - **Registry**
   - Add authentication
 - **Client**